-10 - HTM exterior wall sloped glass details and surface bonding cement tips
+10 - HTM exterior sloped glass wall details and SBC tips

 HTM high thermal mass exterior walls are very adaptable to many different styles of exterior fascia from surface bonding cement SBC structural stucco over EPS blueboard foam to aluminum siding.
 Naturally, the south face is dominated by the full floor-to-ceiling glass in a cold climate, but the other three sides are open to personal taste.
 Pictures outline the standard covering of surface bonding cement.
 This method is very low-tech in that all you need is a small barrel mixer, water, shovel, and a strong back.
 Application of the surface bonding cement is done with a trowel, just like stucco or natural plasters.
 The key with SBC is it's a structural coating, adding strength and waterproofing to any wall.